saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

     - Class 0 ≈ 98.55%
     - Class 1 ≈ 0.73%
     - Class 2 ≈ 0.73%
-9- Because imbalance is extremely high (>98%), class weights alone are insufficient; additional imbalance-handling strategies are required.
-10- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
+9- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
-11- The final goal is to reproduce the 'Label' column for unseen data.
+10- The final goal is to reproduce the 'Label' column for unseen data.

 --------------------------
 Required hyperparameters